Ruth Ann Steinhagen: The shooting

-The aftermath
+Arrest and court appearance

 Steinhagen was arrested and then arraigned on June 30, 1949.
 Questioned about the shooting, she told police she did not know why she had done it, telling an assistant state's attorney that she wanted "to do something exciting in my life."

 Taken to Waitkus' hospital room the day after the shooting, she told him, as well, that she didn't know for sure why she had done it.
 She told a psychiatrist before she went to court that "I didn't want to be nervous all my life", and explained to reporters that "the tension had been building up within me, and I thought killing someone would relieve it"— a murderous impulse that had been with her for at least two years.
 She said she had first seen Waitkus three years before, and that he reminded her "of everybody, especially my father."

 Steinhagen's counsel presented a petition to the court saying that their client was "unable to cooperate with counsel in the defense of her cause" and did not "understand the nature of the charge against her."
 The petition requested a sanity hearing.
 At the ensuing sanity hearing (which also occurred on June 30, 1949), Dr. William Haines, a court-appointed psychiatrist, testified that Steinhagen had "schizophrenia in an immature individual" and was mentally ill.
 Chief Judge James McDermott of the Criminal Court of Cook County then directed the jury to find her insane, and ordered her committed to Kankakee State Hospital.
 The judge also struck "with leave to reinstate" the grand jury's indictment of Steinhagen on a charge of assault with intent to commit murder, meaning that prosecutors could refile the charge if Steinhagen recovered her sanity.